Regular Meetings at 15 Abchurch Lane

 2025/26 programme

-Looking further ahead, and in case you missed the information before Christmas, the Annual Postal History Masters will take place in Ulm in October 2026.
-RPSL members have been invited to take the leading role in competing for the famous Gold, Silver and Bronze Posthorns.
+Looking further ahead, and in case you missed it before Christmas, the Annual Postal History Masters will take place in Ulm in October 2026 and RPSL members have been invited to take the leading role in competing for the famous Gold, Silver and Bronze Posthorns.
 There are six categories, plus literature so 21 Posthorns are available.
 The exhibition is open from 22nd to 24th October and I’m sure there will be a great response from members.
-Chris King RDP, Hon.
-FRPSL has agreed to co-ordinate the RPSL participation and there will be at least one London-based commissioner.
-Please do let Chris know if you would like to take part via email: chris.king@postalhistory.net.
-More details are in your December edition of The London Philatelist on page 560 and the entry form can be found on the website using this link.
+Chris King has agreed to co-ordinate the RPSL participation and there will be at least one London-based commissioner.
+Please let Chris know if you would like to take part, email: chris.king@postalhistory.net, as soon as possible.

 Yours sincerely,